Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

-By Lemma \ref{LimitOfLongBranches} (\ref{iRectangleConveringToFlatyCylinder}), (\ref{iSpiralCylinderCloseToFlatCylinder}), there is a constant $c > 0$, such that, for $H_X \in N$, if a rectangular branch $R$ of $T_{X, H_X}$ has horizontal edge more than $c$, $R$ is contained in a unique spiral cylinder, which may contains other rectangular branches.
+A similar argument holds in the case when the limit is a closed loop in a singular leaf. \Qed{LimitOfLongBranches} By Lemma \ref{LimitOfLongBranches} (\ref{iRectangleConveringToFlatyCylinder}), (\ref{iSpiralCylinderCloseToFlatCylinder}), there is a constant $c > 0$, such that, for $H_X \in N$, if a rectangular branch $R$ of $T_{X, H_X}$ has a horizontal edge of length more than $c$, then $R$ is contained in a unique spiral cylinder, which may contain other rectangular branches.
 The diameter of such spiral cylinders is uniformly bounded from above by a constant depending only on $X$.
 Thus, replace all rectangular branches $R$ of $T_{X, H_X}$ with corresponding spiral cylinders, and we obtain a staircase train track $\tT_{X, H_X}$:

 \begin{corollary}\Label{UniformlyBoundedTrainttrackX} There is $c > 0$, such that, for all $\hH = (H_X, H_Y) \in N$, the diameters of the branches of the staircase train track $\tT_{X, H_X}$ are bounded by $c$. \end{corollary}